RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-USB-drive.md

 * **Easy ROM transfer**: When the system is off, you can remove the stick and plug it into any other computer and easily copy-and-paste ROMs into the correct folders.
 * **Speed**: USB transfer speeds can be faster than SD card transfer speeds (see http://www.roylongbottom.org.uk/Raspberry%20Pi%20Benchmarks.htm#anchor21).

 There are a number of ways you can achieve this, but the following method is desirable as it fully integrates the USB drive with the existing directory structure, rather than requiring you to tweak configuration files so RetroPie is looking for ROMs in a different place.
+Below there are two ways to accomplish this: an automated method, or a manual method.

 ## Format USB drive
 Either on linux, or on a PC, format the USB drive to FAT32 (used in this guide as it is the most compatible across different operating systems).
 * [Instructions to format on Linux](https://ksearch.wordpress.com/2010/09/29/format-usb-in-linux/)
 * [Instructions to format on Windows 10](http://answers.microsoft.com/en-us/windows/forum/windows_10-files/formatting-usb-drive-to-fat32-file-in-windows-10/5d50af44-9dc0-4024-bfec-2e095bb22caf)
 * [Instructions to format on OSX](http://qsee.custhelp.com/app/answers/detail/a_id/2560/~/mac%3A-how-to-format-a-flash-drive-to-fat32-in-mac-os-x)

+# Automatic Mount (Easiest Method)

+As of December 30, 2016 a simple automated method was added to run roms from a USB drive.

+- First Update the RetroPie Setup Script
+- Re-Enable the USB ROM Transfer Service
+- Format your USB drive to FAT32 per directions above
+- Create a folder called `retropie-mount` on the USB drive
+- Plug into Raspberry Pi
+- It will proceed to automatically copy the `RetroPie` folder AND all of its contents (you may need to reboot to start the copying)

+NOTE if you have a large ROM collection already on the SD card it will copy all of the ROMs too so make sure your USB is large enough.
+It is easiest if you haven't added any roms yet.

+Once the folder structure is copied over the USB will be mounted over the RetroPie folder so any ROMs you add to your pi will be run off of the USB.

+# Manual Mount

+After formatting your USB based on the above step:

 ## Disable USB transfer daemon
 1. Enter the **RetroPie Setup** menu within the **RetroPie** menu in [[EmulationStation]].